DePINNetwork/depin-sdk/data/transactions/logic/tutorial.md

 # LogicSig

-An Algorand transaction may be signed one of three ways:
+An DePIN Network transaction may be signed one of three ways:

 - by one signature corresponding to the public key that is the Sender address
 - by several signatures that are components of a MultiSig address